-Excluding uninsured completed inventory, which is invested in opportunistically as deals arise, total origination volumes so far in 2024 on our residential mortgages were higher compared to Q4 2023 and Q1 2023.
-The economic and interest rate environment and its impact on the housing market and borrowers has improved due to expectations about future interest rate cuts.
-Canadian housing resale activity was strong in Q1 2024, creating demand for mortgages.
-Origination volumes compared to Q1 2023 also improved as we continued to increase our mortgage lending in the Alberta and British Columbia urban markets.
-We also saw an increase in our uninsured residential mortgage renewals with \$127 million so far in 2024 compared to \$112 million in Q1 2023, as borrowers find it more convenient to stay with their existing lender in the current market environment.
+Excluding uninsured completed inventory, which is invested in opportunistically as deals arise, total origination volumes in Q2 2024 and year to date 2024 on our residential mortgages were higher compared to Q2 2023 and year to date 2023.
+The economic and interest rate environment and its impact on the housing market and borrowers has slightly improved due to expectations about further interest rate cuts.
+Origination volumes compared to Q2 2023 also improved as we continued to increase our mortgage lending in the Alberta and British Columbia urban markets.
+We also saw solid uninsured residential mortgage renewals with \$259 million so far in 2024 compared to \$258 million in 2023, as borrowers continue to find it more convenient to stay with their existing lender in the current market environment.

-Our insured adjustable rate residential mortgage product also saw an increase in the current year, as many borrowers believe that interest rates may have peaked and that there could be interest rate cuts in 2024.
+Our insured adjustable rate residential mortgage product also saw an increase in the current year, as many borrowers believe that interest rates have peaked and that there could be further interest rate cuts in 2024.
 Of note, unlike traditional insured variable rate mortgages, payments on our insured adjustable rate residential mortgages adjust as interest rates change with no changes to loan amortization.
 We also underwrite our insured adjustable rate mortgages for credit quality accordingly and our borrowers expect their payments under this product to change as interest rates change.